pabtomas/flagbox/README.md

 <img src="/media/weirdcommands.png">
 </br>

-Did you ever see those typed commands in a terminal ?
+Did you ever see those typed commands in a terminal?
 Whatever your answer, I am convinced that you find it ambiguous and not friendly-user.
 You are right:
 *flagbox* was not conceived with friendly-usage in mind.
 It was conceived for efficiency.
 For this purpose friendly-user aspect was not a priority during *flagbox* conception.
-If you are searching a tool which allows you to make a similar job with a more friendly usage, you can go to the Credit section of this README.
+If you are searching a tool which allows you to make a similar job with a more friendly usage, you can go to the **Credit section**.
 Most of them inspired the creation of *flagbox*.

 *flagbox* is a mark manager.
 It allows you to save the directory you are in and jump it later.